agiordan101/codingame_chess/README.md

                 - Simulate N games and create an average time for all methods ?
             - Create BitBoardMotherFucker, inherit from AbtractBoard.
 Optimizing BitBoard with new dark technics

-    * In python script versus, write game results in a history file reserved for these opponents
     * Find a way to print chess board in python.
         Create with Mistral a game UI with button :
            - Bot name selectors (With a human option)